 She is an alumna of the Toronto Film Festival's Talent Lab, the inaugural Tiff STUDIO Producers Program and holds a BFA in Theatre Performance and Film Studies from Concordia University, Montreal.
 Michelle is the recipient of a Yorkton Festival: Golden Sheaf Award for Outstanding Emerging Filmmaker, the ReelWorld Trailblazers Award and the Chicken in Egg Breakthrough Award.
 Michelle was selected by Playback Magazine as one of Canada's Top Ten Filmmakers to Watch of 2013, and the Canadian Broadcasting Company (CBC) recently named her among the "Great Canadian Filmmakers of the Future."

 Michelle is of mixed Algonquin, Metis, French and Irish ancestry.
-She grew up in Thunder Bay and currently splits her time between Toronto and Northwestern Ontario, Canada.
+She grew up in Thunder Bay, Canada and currently splits her time between Los Angeles, California and Toronto, Canada.